nherman/mysterybox/README.md

     /* randomly update characters until the message is revealed */ mb.resolve();

+    /*
-    /* change the message */
+        change the message
+        set optional flag to true to preserve whitespace.  good for displaying ascii art.
+     */
     mb.initMsg("He will live at our house.
 He will grow and grow!
 Will our mother like this?
-We don't know.");
+We don't know.", false);

     /* Display the message immediately */
     mb.renderMsg();